varunkumardev/amitmerchant1990.github.io/_posts/2020-07-24-implement-konami-code-easter-egg.md

 In the `if` condition, you can invoke whatever you'd like.
 I've invoked a cool confetti effect on the page using [this library](https://agezao.github.io/confetti-js/).
 But you can choose to do invoke a host of other things.
 Like the one on [Stripe.com](https://stripe.com/en-us).
 The possibilities are endless!

-But before that, try it out on her right now and feel the superpower! 😉
+But before that, try it out on here right now and feel the superpower! 😉

 I hope you learned something new here and let me know in the comments what you'd like to do with Konami code your site/blog/web app.